RetirementHow To Create Your Retirement Checklist

 Have I/we created a Will and Power Of Attorney?
 Where is your copy of the power of attorney kept?

-There are many ways you can create a Will from doing it online to investing in a lawyer to help draw up your Will and Power of Attorney.
+You can create a Will in many ways, from online to investing in a lawyer to help draw up your Will and Power of Attorney.

-Keep a copy in your fireproof safe and the lawyer should do the same at their office if you hired one to draw up your Will.
+Keep a copy in your fireproof safe; the lawyer should do the same at their office if you hired one to draw up your Will.

 Can I/we take the Canada Pension Plan Early?

-Yes, in Canada you can take your CPP as early as age 60.
+In Canada, you can take your CPP as early as 60.

-The standard age to start the pension is 65.
-However, you can start receiving it as early as age 60 or as late as age 70.
+The standard age at which to start a pension is 65.
+However, you can start receiving it as early as 60 or as late as 70.

-If you start receiving your pension earlier, the monthly amount you’ll receive will be smaller.
-If you decide to start later, you’ll receive a larger monthly amount.
+If you start receiving your pension earlier, your monthly amount will be smaller.
+You’ll receive a more considerable monthly amount if you decide to start later.

-There’s no benefit to wait after age 70 to start receiving the pension.
+There’s no benefit to waiting after age 70 to receive the pension.
 The maximum monthly amount you can receive is reached when you turn 70. – Canada Pension Plan

-As long as you make sure the money is in the bank account where the bills will be debited all you need to do is review them for accuracy.
+As long as you ensure the money is in the bank account where the bills will be debited, you only need to review them for accuracy.

-Also, these days you can do mobile deposits with your smartphone if you can understand the process.
-It’s pretty simple though.
+Also, you can do mobile deposits with your smartphone if you understand the process.
+It’s pretty simple, though.

-Yes, you can work after the age of 65 in Canada but will still pay into your Canada Pension Plan.
+Yes, you can work after age 65 in Canada but will still pay into your Canada Pension Plan.
 You can also work while you are collecting a pension in Canada.

 Your CPP contributions will go toward post-retirement benefits.
 These benefits will increase your retirement income when you stop working.